-In the case of lending or borrowing securities, the value of the transaction may not exceed 50% of the Fund's net asset value.
-The guarantee of the return of the lent securities is the provision of an adequate amount of government securities in such a way that the market value of the collateral (collateral value) at the time of concluding the transaction may not be less than 120% of the market value of the lent securities.
-If at any time during the life of the loan the collateral value falls below the level of 110% of the market value of the lent securities, there is an obligation to supplement or replenish the collateral in government securities, up to 120% of the market value of the lent securities.
+In the case of securities lending or borrowing, the value of the transaction may not exceed 25% of the Fund's net asset value.
+Guarantee of the return of the lent securities: provision of an adequate amount of collateral consisting of government securities so that the market value of such collateral ("collateral value") may not be less than 120% of the market value of the borrowed/lent securities at the time of the transaction.
+Should the value of the collateral, at any time during the existence of the lending transaction, drop below the 110% of the market value of the borrowed/lent securities, this shall give rise to an obligation to supplement or top up the collateral in the form of government securities, up to 120% of the market value of the borrowed/lent securities.